HermelaDev/CrimeDataAnalysis/README.md

 - **Crime Hotspots**: Specific areas (Central & 77th Street) had high crime frequencies, suggesting the need for focused crime prevention efforts.

 This analysis provides a comprehensive overview of crime patterns and potential areas for policy intervention and resource allocation by law enforcement agencies.

+## Contributing

+If you wish to contribute to this project, you are welcome to clone the repository and submit a pull request with your improvements or suggestions.

+## License

+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.